 Chilberg and the A-Y-P

-In 1906, John E. Chilberg was elected president of what would later be named the Exposition Company, the entity that would go on to organize Washington state's first world's fair, the Alaska-Yukon-Pacific Exposition, held in 1909.
-Whether J. E. Chilberg was socially “in” or “out,” he accomplished his task as head of the exposition with the apparent cooperation of Seattle’s upscale society.
+In 1906, Chilberg was elected president of what would later be named the Exposition Company, the entity that would go on to organize Washington state's first world's fair, the Alaska-Yukon-Pacific Exposition, held in 1909.
+Whether Chilberg was socially in or out, he accomplished his task as head of the exposition with the apparent cooperation of Seattle’s upscale society.
 In 1944 Seattle writer Archie Binns reflected: “The fair paid its expenses and none of the exhibiting countries withdrew or declared war on one another.
 The city was also on its good behavior.
 The fair was Seattle’s debut among the cities of earth, and Seattle cleaned house so thoroughly that it was never again the roaring city of gold rush days.”

 Originally meant to salute Alaska’s key role in Seattle’s turn-of-the-century renaissance following from the Gold Rush, the fair idea moved from the informal surroundings of the Alaska Club to the Seattle Chamber of Commerce inner sanctum.
 This larger body of civic boosters also expressed enthusiasm for a local celebration, but suggested that its theme be expanded to include British Columbia (Canada), Oregon, California, Japan, the Philippines, China and, well, how about the entire Pacific Rim?
 (The wider focus was abetted by University of Washington Professor Edmond S. Meany [1862-1935], Seattle’s pre-eminent promoter, who was convinced that any celebration should take place on his home campus.)